felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

   }
 }
 ```
+The context menu is an array of elements of type MenuItemEntry which you can import from the library.
 The service also allows you to open the context menu at an specific x,y location by using:
 ```ts
     this.contextMenuService.openMenuXY(x, y, menu);